-- 1. Open the Lenovo Settings program.
-See "Accessing Lenovo programs" on page 10. - 2.
-Click the input icon - 3.
-Locate the KEYBOARD: USER-DEFINED KEY section and follow the instructions on the screen to complete the setting.
+- 1. Open Lenovo Companion.
+See "Accessing Lenovo programs" on page 11. - 2.
+Click Hardware Settings and then click the input icon - 3.
+Locate the Keyboard: User-defined Key section and follow the instructions on the screen to complete the setting.

-On the Input page, you can also define different functions for the key combinations with F12, such as Shift+F12, Alt+F12, or Ctrl+F12.
+On the Input page, you can also define different functions for the key combinations with F12, such as Shift +F12, Alt+F12, or Ctrl+F12.